Opinion: I am Lula’s lawyer – this is what I can tell you about him

 I know him as a kind and principled man, determined to fight to improve the lives of the Brazilian people

-The historic news of Lula’s victory over Bolsonarohas been widely hailed.
+The historic news of Lula’s victory over Bolsonaro has been widely hailed.
 But what the reports of his political resurrection cannot tell is of the extraordinary courage with which he has faced – and overcome – the malevolence of his legal enemies and the cruelty of the injustices they perpetrated.
 I witnessed this over six years as his international lawyer, fighting – successfully – for his exoneration in the United Nations’ Human Rights Committee.

 Lula’s backstory is inspiring enough.
 At eight years of age, he was selling peanuts on the street to provide for his impoverished family.
 At 14 he passed his only exam – to become a lathe worker.
 In time, he rose to leadership of his trade union fighting against the military regime for living wages and democratic rights.